 With a heavy sigh, he returned to his own route out.
 As much as he disliked dealing with politics, Ignis was right.
 Making sure he was current with the changes being made was critical.
 He would be King some day.
 Fulfilling his duty now as Prince was just as important as fulfilling his role as King in the future.

-"Troubling me, my lord?"
+"Troubling me, my liege?"
 Noctis responded automatically.
 Even now, he was still formal with his father.
 Matters between them had only been patched up minimally, and temporarily at that.
-In the end, Duilius was still a distant father figure at best for his son.
+In the end, Regis was still a distant father figure at best for his son.
 He was just someone from which Noctis learned what his role in life would be.

 "Councilman Morior wasn't the only one to notice you nearly dozing off during the meeting.
 And this hasn't been the first time, either.
 What's wrong, Noctis?"

 The Prince held back a sigh as he cast his eyes to the floor.
 His father was deciding to show a glimpse of concern now of all times?
-Was it even actually concern for Noctis, or was Duilius merely worried for how Niflheim would be perceived by others if its Prince was nodding off during meetings and not taking duties seriously.
-Whatever the exact reason behind it, Duilius was still asking.
+Was it even actually concern for Noctis, or was Regis merely worried for how Lucis would be perceived by others if its Prince was nodding off during meetings and not taking duties seriously.
+Whatever the exact reason behind it, Regis was still asking.

 After glancing back up, Noctis explained about his troubling dreams to the King.
 How pleasant nights were ruined when the faces began to plague him.
 Their unfamiliar voices unsettled him, some almost sounding like he should know them, but could not place the names.
 It troubled him, more so than just being unable to get a good night's rest.
 There was no way these dreams could be normal.